emmercm/igir/docs/usage/personal.md

-# Maintainer's Usage Example
+# Real World Example

 Igir has many options available to fit almost any use case, but the number of options can be overwhelming.
-So that begs a question: _how do I, the maintainer of Igir, use Igir in the real world?_
+So how does a real person use Igir?
+I'll tell you!

 ## Primary ROM library